Saqib-Haider/automation-owasp-juice-shop/README.md

 ```

 **UI Automation**

-UI Automation is done with Playwright,Pytest framework along with allure reporting.
-Also following generic Page Object Model format.
+UI automation tests for OWASP Juice Shop using Playwright and Pytest, organized in accordance with the Page Object Model (POM) design pattern.
+It includes setup instructions, usage examples, and information on CI/CD integration with GitHub Actions and reporting with Allure.

+1. Install the requirement.txt file
 ```
 pip install -r requirements.txt
 ```

-Then run the test cases
+4. Then run the test cases

 ```
 pytest testcases
 ```

-Added GitHub Action for CI/CD environment workflow for UI Automation